-A resource library is located in LAB, where all school curriculum materials are housed.
+A resource library is located in LAB, where all school materials are housed.
+Additionally, in Wethersfield visual aids, videos, trend magazines, books and articles are available to students and staff in the educator office; and Beauty Connection Center (Plainville).
+Students are allowed to remove material at their leisure.
 Additional resources may be available upon request.